-This paleo and keto focaccia bread is soft, chewy and with a killer taste (i.e. no eggy business here!).
-Plus, you’ll be pleasantly surprised how easy it is to whip up!
+This paleo and keto focaccia bread with actual yeast is soft, chewy and with a killer taste. i.e. no eggy business here!

 Focaccia, the Italian flatbread par excellence, is one multi-purpose bread if there ever was one.
 Enjoy it dipped in olive oil and balsamic for a delicious low carb and keto entree, make sandwiches out of it (i.e. panini!), or top with a myriad of options for a pizza-like dish.

 And as mentioned, this is not your typical eggy or crumbly keto bread.
 Think less than half the amount of eggs of your typical recipe, and a few other tips and tricks to ensure killer results.

 Making this paleo and keto focaccia is incredibly simple really.
 But, like with any yeasted bread, it does require you take care of a few details to ensure the best possible outcome.

 And the one thing to keep in mind is that your focaccia will likely fall somewhat post bake, blame it on the lack of starch (keto flours are notoriously heavy and moist) and certain missing proteins (think gluten).

 Also, given that grain free flours love to hold onto moisture, you’ll find that the exterior is not quite crispy.
 But if that’s your thing, simply give the slices a light toast post-bake.

 The yeast in this keto focaccia ensures a wonderful texture and taste.
 Now, how much your focaccia will rise (and fall!) post-bake depends quite a bit on your altitude.
 But note that you still won’t get that gummy and wet texture here of most low carb breads.
 Plus, I’m baking at over 7,000 feet (Mexico City!!), so if I can make this keto focaccia work so can you.